-$^{18 \}qquad https://ec.europa.eu/competition/elojade/isef/case_details.cfm?proc_code=2_M_8472.$ five consortia.
+$^{17 \}qquad https://ec.europa.eu/competition/elojade/isef/case_details.cfm?proc_code=2_M_8594.$ five consortia.
 Had the commitments not been offered, the Commission found that links between previously unconnected consortia would have been created, and that these links would have resulted in anticompetitive effects on particular trade routes.
 This analysis is consistent with the Commission's approach to the acquisitions of Neptune Orient Lines (NOL) by CMA CGM19 and of United Arab Shipping Company by Hapag-Lloyd,20 where similar commitments were required.
-The European Commission has referred for Phase 2 reviews the proposed mergers in the shipbuilding sector between Hyundai Heavy Industries and Daewoo Shipbuilding & Marine Engineering21 and between Fincantieri and Chantiers de l'Atlantique.22 iv State aid
+The European Commission blocked (currently subject to appeal) the proposed merger in the shipbuilding sector between Hyundai Heavy Industries and Daewoo Shipbuilding & Marine Engineering21 and had referred for a Phase 2 review the proposed merger between Fincantieri and Chantiers de l'Atlantique, which was subsequently abandoned.22